Has Paul McCartney confirmed Glastonbury slot? Beatle shares cryptic Wordle clue

 Firstly, today's game is Wordle 250, not Wordle 121.
 Secondly, Paul's one-line guess is six letters, not five.

-And lastly, rather than giving a number between one and six out of six (or the dreaded X/6 when you don't guess the word at all), Paul's post has the baffling 25/6.
+And lastly, rather than giving a number between one and six out of six (or the dreaded X/5 or in this special case X/6 when you don't guess the word at all), Paul's post has the baffling 25/6.

 Given the reports from earlier this week, it didn't take Sherlock Holmes (or Michael Eavis) to put the clues together.